 All passport applications must be lodged in person.
 This applies to passport renewals as well as full applications.
-Only in extreme circumstances will consideration will be given to non-personal lodgment, and then on the understanding that only a limited validity passport can be issued.
+Only in extreme circumstances will consideration be given to non-personal lodgment, and then on the understanding that only a limited validity passport can be issued.

 A child's passport application must be lodged by a parent or a person with parental responsibility for the child.
 Child applicants aged 16 or 17 must also attend but children under 16 are not required to do so.
 If you are lodging a child's application, you must present proof of your own identity that has a photo, signature and residential address.